Jaz-singh/ELK-Project/README.md

 - Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers protect: Protect applications from emerging threats

 The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
-This ultimately sets the JumpBox as a SAW (Secure Admin Workstation).
+This ultimately sets the JumpBox.
 All Administrators when conducting any Administrative Task will be required to connect to the JumpBox before perfoming any task/assignment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.